 FTL is roguelite unlike any other.
 Instead of being a lone hero platforming their way through procedural levels, you’re a captain of a spaceship.
 You assign crew to various roles, give combat orders, and pick the trajectory of your desperate courier run.
 You’ll also make many weighty decisions in more narrative vignettes.
 Thankfully you might unlock some things between runs.

-Before the world appreciated the difficulty of Dark Souls, it ground its teeth on the Ninja Gaiden games.
+Before the world appreciated the difficulty of Dark Souls, it ground its teeth on very difficult games from the Ninja Gaiden series.
 Following a prodigy ninja Ryu Hayabusa the series has been trying to kill us from the shadows since 1988, and to this day it remains an admirably challenging opponent.
 The lessons learned by Team Ninja later found their expression in the Nioh series, and were applied against rampaging yōkai.

 |Genre:||Strategy & Defense|